mobxjs/mobx-state-tree/README.md

 // prints: `{ todos: [{ title: "Get coffee", done: true }]}`
 ```

-By using the type information available; snapshots can be converted to living trees and vice versa with zero effort.
+By using the type information available, snapshots can be converted to living trees, and vice versa, with zero effort.
 Because of this, [time travelling](https://github.com/mobxjs/mobx-state-tree/blob/master/examples/boxes/src/stores/time.js) is supported out of the box, and tools like HMR are trivial to support [example](https://github.com/mobxjs/mobx-state-tree/blob/4c2b19ec4a6a8d74064e4b8a87c0f8b46e97e621/examples/boxes/src/stores/domain-state.js#L94).

-The type information is designed in such a way that it is used both at design- and run-time to verify type correctness (Design time type checking is TypeScript only atm, Flow PR's are welcome!)
+The type information is designed in such a way that it is used both at design- and run-time to verify type correctness (Design time type checking works in TypeScript only at the moment; Flow PR's are welcome!)

 ```
 [mobx-state-tree] Value '{\"todos\":[{\"turtle\":\"Get tea\"}]}' is not assignable to type: Store, expected an instance of Store or a snapshot like '{ todos: { title: string; done: boolean }[] }' instead.